Whistleblower questions delays and mistakes in way EPA used sensor plane after fiery Ohio derailment

 Fortunately, no one died in East Palestine but thousands of lives were upended after the derailment and the worries about future health problems won't go away.

-The EPA manager in charge of the program, Paige Delgado, didn’t immediately respond to an email sent to her EPA address Monday with questions about her actions.
+The EPA manager in charge of the program, Paige Delgado, didn’t immediately respond to an email sent to her Monday with questions about her actions.

 The EPA's official report on the two East Palestine flights does describe pictures the plane took over Little Beaver Creek after a problem with its aerial camera was fixed, but it doesn't mention Sulphur Run that flows right next to the derailment site or the bigger Leslie Run creek that flows through town.